-Geant4.9.6 and Microsoft Visual C++ 2010 Express was used on a Windows 7, Intel Core2 Duo (a) 2x2 GHz, 3 GB RAM platform to reproduce the experimental setup.
+Geant4.9.6 and Microsoft Visual C++ 2010 Express was used on a Windows 7, Intel Core2 Duo @ 2x2 GHz, 3 GB RAM platform to reproduce the experimental setup.
 In a world geometry filled with air at standard temperature and pressure, a Perspex build-up was placed at 75 cm from the source, and a slab of Perspex was placed 79.1 cm from the source to act as backscatter material.
-The source was placed at the origin and a volume of water (r = 2.65 cm, h = 4 mm, $\rho = 1 \text{ g/cm}^3$ ) was placed at 75.6 cm.
+The source was placed at the origin and a volume of water (r = 2.65 cm, h = 4 mm, $\rho = 1$ g/cm) was placed at 75.6 cm.
 A certain activity (Bq = disintegrations/sec) of source material was simulated and the energy deposited per second, in the investigated volume, was measured.
 This energy deposition rate was then converted to an absorbed dose (Gy = J/kg) rate.
-Two different simulations were constructed: a full, isotropic decay of a Co-source, and an energy- and directionally biased simulation.
+Two different simulations were constructed: a full, isotropic decay of a $^{60}$ Co source, and an energy- and directionally biased simulation.
 In both the RanecuEngine randomizing engine was used [13].
+The experimental and simulated setups can be seen in figure 2.
 Simulations were run up to 10 MBq.

-In the "Co-setup", a U housing with a 10x10 cm square-aperture was placed around the origin, to produce a 30x30 cm collimated field at 75 cm.
-In this simulation, the Co atoms were allowed to isotropically $\beta$ - -decay to their Ni ground state, producing all of the documented particles and their spectrum of energies.
+In the " $^{60}$ Co setup", a $^{224}$ U housing with a 10x10 cm2 square-aperture was placed around the origin, to produce a 30x30 cm2 collimated field at 75 cm.
+In this simulation, the $^{60}$ Co nuclei were allowed to isotropically $\beta$ -decay to their $^{60}$ Ni ground state, producing all of the documented particles and their spectrum of energies.
 In the physics list, the interaction processes were individually set for each type of particle (e.g. gammas can undergo the Photoelectric effect, Compton scattering, gamma conversion leading to pair-production).

-In the "Biased-setup", the production of a 1.173 and 1.332 MeV pair of $\gamma$ -rays was considered as one decay.
-These photons were produce within an 11.2° angle in the forward direction.
-The built-in QBBC reference physics list was used to govern the particle interaction processes in this simulation [14].
+In the "Biased $^{60}$ Co setup", the production of a 1.173 and 1.332 MeV pair of $\gamma$ -rays was considered as one decay.
+These photons were produced within an 11.2° angle in the forward direction.
+The builtin QBBC reference physics list was used to govern the particle interaction processes in this simulation [14].